componentjs/server/Readme.md

 # Component Server

   An example component "registry", aka a server that mimics Github urls.
+  __NOTE:__ this server is not compatible with component 1

 ## Installation